 The design options for fireplaces run the gamut from traditional to ultra-modern.
 You can opt for a traditional hearth and a wooden mantel with a brick or tile surround framing a realistic gas log that mimics the look of a wood fire, or you can choose a sleek modern fireplace surrounded by granite and flames leaping out of a bed of fireplace glass or river rocks.
 You can have a fireplace with glass on both sides, offering a view through to the next room.
 There is truly no limit to the customized look you can achieve for your own home.

-If a fireplace is the perfect touch your home needs, contact the experts at Sea Pointe Construction today.
+If a fireplace is the perfect touch your home needs, contact the experts at Sea Pointe Design & Remodel today.
 We can help turn your dreams into beautiful reality.